mjz-smu/PerfKitBenchmarker/testsuite_docs/all.md

     using --fio_jobfile.
     (A quantity with a unit.
 Ex: 12.3MB.)

-`--fio_io_depths`: IO queue depths to run on.
-Can specify a single number, like
-    --fio_io_depths=1, a range, like --fio_io_depths=1-4, or a list, like --fio_io_depths=1-4,6-8
-    (default: '1')
-    (A comma-separated list of integers or integer ranges.
-Ex: -1,3,5:7 is read as -1,3,5,6,7.)

-`--fio_num_jobs`: Number of concurrent fio jobs to run.
-    (default: '1')
-    (A comma-separated list of integers or integer ranges.
-Ex: -1,3,5:7 is read as -1,3,5,6,7.)

 `--gpu_clock_speeds`: desired gpu clock speeds in the form [memory clock,
     graphics clock]
-    (A comma-separated list of integers or integer ranges.
-Ex: -1,3,5:7 is read as -1,3,5,6,7.)

-`--gpu_pcie_bandwidth_transfer_sizes`: range of transfer sizes to use in bytes.
-    Only used if gpu_pcie_bandwidth_mode is set to range (default: '67108864,1073741824,67108864')
-    (A comma-separated list of integers or integer ranges.
-Ex: -1,3,5:7 is read as -1,3,5,6,7.)

-`--hpcg_problem_size`: three dimensional problem size for each node.
-Must
-    contain three integers
-    (default: '256,256,256')
-    (A comma-separated list of integers or integer ranges.
-Ex: -1,3,5:7 is read as -1,3,5,6,7.)

-`--multichase_thread_count`: Number of threads (one per core), to use when
-    executing multichase.
-Passed to multichase via its -t flag.
-    (default: '1')
-    (A comma-separated list of integers or integer ranges.
-Ex: -1,3,5:7 is read as -1,3,5,6,7.)

-`--netperf_num_streams`: Number of netperf processes to run.
-Netperf will run
-    once for each value in the list.
-    (default: '1')
     (A comma-separated list of integers or integer ranges.
 Ex: -1,3,5:7 is read as -1,3,5,6,7.)